PUM04/pum-04/README.md

 3. ```emmake cmake --build .```
 4. Rename test_runner.js to test_runner.cjs (I'm looking for ways to circumvent this)
 5. ```node test_runner.cjs```

+## Testing the frontend
+The tests run in GitHub Actions on each push to the repo.
+### Writing tests

+#### Jest
+Tests are written using the framework Jest.
+Information about the Jest syntax can be found [here](https://jestjs.io/docs/using-matchers).
+A testfile should be placed inside the `/src/test` folder and have the name `<component-to-test>.test.tsx` or `<component-to-test>.test.ts`
+Asset files are mocked since the functionality does not depend on them.

+#### testing-library
+Testing-library can help when writing tests for React components, but it is not needed for testing functions that can run outside a component.
+The library provides methods for getting elements from the DOM and perform simulated user events.
+Information about querying the dom can be found [here](https://testing-library.com/docs/queries/about).
+Information about user events can be found [here](https://testing-library.com/docs/user-event/intro#writing-tests-with-userevent).

+### Running
+Dependencies needs to be installed, install with
+`npm i`

+Run all tests that contains the name "Component"
+`npm run test <Component>`

+Run all tests with
+`npm run test`

+Watch files for changes and rerun tests related to changed files `npm run test:watch`

+Watch files for changes and rerun all tests when something changes `npm run test:watchAll`

+### Coverage
+Code coverage is collected for all tests.
+After each testrun a short report will be printed in the terminal.
+To see a more detailed coverage report open the locally generated file `<project-root>/coverage/lcov-report/index.html` in a browser.